Ukraine crisis updates: What to know amid the fears of war

 A DIPLOMATIC DEADLOCK

-Russia’s top diplomat said Friday that Moscow will not start a war but that it also wouldn’t allow the West to trample on its security interests.
+Russia’s top diplomat said Friday that Moscow will not start a war but also won’t allow the West to trample on its security interests.

 Foreign Minister Sergey Lavrov said there is little room for compromise after the West rejected Russia’s key demands that NATO never accept Ukraine as a member and that it roll back deployments in Eastern Europe.